Peter Lely: A Lyrical Vision

 Known principally for his portraits of court beauties, Lely devoted his early career to ambitious paintings of figures in idyllic landscapes.

-This exhibition is the first to examine this remarkable but forgotten group of early paintings.
+This exhibition was the first to examine this remarkable but forgotten group of early paintings.

 Depicting a sensuous pastoral world of shepherds, nymphs and musicians, these pictures are all the more extraordinary for having been painted during the turmoil of the English Civil War and its aftermath.

-This is a chance to see some of the most beautiful and seductive paintings made in 17th-century England.
+This exhibition, which ran from 11 October 2012 to 13 January 2013, gathered together some of the most beautiful and seductive paintings made in 17th-century England.